cdktf/cdktf-provider-snowflake/docs/table.csharp.md

 - *Type:* object

-Whether this column can contain null values.
+(Default: `true`) Whether this column can contain null values.

 **Note**: Depending on your Snowflake version, the default value will not suffice if this column is used in a primary key constraint.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/table#nullable Table#nullable}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/table#nullable Table#nullable}

 ---